WELCOME TO THE PATIENT NAVIGATOR PROGRAM (PNP)

 Acknowledgements

-This program has been made possible with funds from the Government of Alberta (Newcomer Supports) to assist IMGs considering alternative pathways into the Canadian healthcare system.
+This program has been made possible with funds from the Government of Alberta (Newcomer Supports) to assist IMGs in their pursuit of alternative pathways and to integrate IMGs into the Canadian healthcare system.